vinothsekar1991/assistbrokermcp/README.md

 - Alerts
 - And any other E*TRADE API endpoint

+### Endpoints Reference File

+A comprehensive reference file (`etrade_endpoints.json`) contains all supported E*TRADE API endpoints with:
+- Complete endpoint paths and HTTP methods
+- Required and optional parameters
+- Request/response structures
+- Usage examples
+- Order types, actions, and price types reference

+**Agents should refer to `etrade_endpoints.json` when making API requests** to ensure correct endpoint usage, parameters, and request formats.
+The JSON file can be read directly and contains all necessary information.

 Refer to the Example Workflow section for detailed examples of:
 - Order types (MARKET, LIMIT, STOP, STOP_LIMIT)
 - Order actions (BUY, SELL, BUY_TO_COVER, SELL_SHORT)